2018 Russian presidential election: Ksenia Sobchak

 Rumors about the nomination of Ksenia Sobchak in the 2018 election appeared a month before she officially announced that she would run for president.

 Sobchak officially announced that she would run for president on 19 October 2017, in a YouTube video.
 In the video, Sobchak said she is the candidate "against all", because since the 2004 election, the "against all" option (or "none of the above" as it is more commonly known in English-speaking countries) has been excluded from the ballot, and Sobchak wants to give people the opportunity to again vote "against all".
-At the same time, Sobchak said she will withdraw her candidacy if Alexey Navalny is registered as a candidate by the Central Election Commission.
+At the same time, Sobchak said she will withdraw her candidacy if Alexei Navalny is registered as a candidate by the Central Election Commission.

 Originally Sobchak put herself forward as an independent candidate.
-In this case she would have had to collect at least 300,000 signatures in order to be admitted to the election.
+In this case, she would have had to collect at least 300,000 signatures to be admitted to the election.
 Soon after, however, Sobchak's campaign team said that would be nominated by a political party, namely the People's Freedom Party or Civic Initiative.

-On 15 November 2017, it was announced that Sobchak will be nominated by Civic Initiative at its congress in December.
+On 15 November 2017, it was announced that Sobchak would be nominated by Civic Initiative at its congress in December.

-On 23 December 2017, at Civic Initiative's congress Sobchak was officially nominated for president.
+On 23 December 2017, at the Civic Initiative's congress, Sobchak was officially nominated for president.
 On the same day, she joined the party.
 Sobchak's team began gathering signatures in support of her candidacy on 27 December, soon after her registration documents were approved by the CEC.

 Maxim Suraykin

 In December 2017, it became known that the party Communists of Russia nominated Maxim Suraykin as presidential candidate.

-On 28 May 2017, the Plenum of the Central Committee of the Communists of Russia took the decision on nomination of Maxim Suraykin as presidential candidate.
+On 28 May 2017, the Plenum of the Central Committee of the Communists of Russia decided on the nomination of Maxim Suraykin as a presidential candidate.

 In November 2017, Maxim Suraykin was one of the candidates proposed by the Left Front as a single candidate from the left opposition.
 The results of the voting on the website of the Left Front Suraikin won 59 votes.

-On 24 December Maxim Suraykin were officially nominated at the Communists Russia National Convention.
+On 24 December Maxim Suraykin was officially nominated at the Communists Russia National Convention.
 On the same day he also submitted to the Central Election Commission.